Jiggly Japanese Cheesecake

 Let’s talk about ingredients.
 The main thing to remember about this Japanese cotton cheesecake is that it uses no leavening agent.
 All that impressive rise comes from the egg whites and the fluffy texture of this cheesecake comes from cream cheese.

-• Lemon juice – used to add a tangy flavor to the cheesecake.
+• Lemon juice – Used to add a tangy flavor to the cheesecake.
 This can also be replaced with vanilla extract for a more subtle taste.
 Try adding lemon zest for even more flavor.

-• Eggs – really important for helping the soufflé cheesecake rise.
+• Eggs – Really important for helping the soufflé cheesecake rise.
 I recommend using large eggs, free-range or organic.
 For a more stable meringue, use chilled eggs.
 This helps to ensure a fluffy cake.

-• Sugar – used to add sweetness and help the meringue become more stable.
+• Sugar – Used to add sweetness and help the meringue become more stable.
 This cake is not overly sweet, but the sugar can be adjusted slightly for a sweeter cheesecake.
 Alternatively, dust the cake with icing sugar.

 ingredients for fluffy japanese cheesecake

-How to Make Fluffy Japanese Cheesecake Recipe
+How to Make Japanese Cheesecake

 Making Japanese cheesecakes is simple, but it does require precision for best results.
 The ingredients need to be in exact quantities, which is why I recommend using a kitchen scale for this recipe.

-1. The outside of the springform pan needs to be covered with aluminum foil to prevent water from seeping in.
+7. Cover.
+The outside of the springform pan needs to be covered with aluminum foil to prevent water from seeping in.
 I recommend using two or three layers of foil.

 Japanese Cheesecake Tips and Tricks